robertmeta/vimfiles/pack/plugins/start/w0rp-ale/README.md

 the cursor taken from Language Server Protocol linters and `tsserver` with the `ALEHover` command.

-On vim/gvim with `balloon` support you can see the information in a tooltip that appears under the mouse when you mouseover a symbol.
+The information can be displayed in a `balloon` tooltip in Vim or GVim by hovering your mouse over symbols.
+Mouse hovering is enabled by default in GVim, and needs to be configured for Vim 8.1+ in terminals.

 See `:help ale-hover` for more information.